Akoatem/Django_Python/README.md

-Building a complete web application using Django frame work in python
+Building a complete web application using Django frame work in python.